abstracthat/dactyl-manuform/README.md

 You need something on the bottom to keep the keyboard from sliding around.
 Without a plate, you could use a rubber pad, or you could dip the bottom of the keyboard in PlastiDip.

-For more photos of the first complete wiring or v0.4, see [Imgur](http://imgur.com/a/v9eIO).
+For more photos of the first complete wiring of v0.4, see [Imgur](http://imgur.com/a/v9eIO).

 ### Firmware